Clad3815/ai-function-helper/tests/api_responses.md

 {
   "questions": [
     {
-      "question": "Which space agency successfully landed the Perseverance rover on Mars in 2021?", "options": [
+      "question": "Which space agency launched the Curiosity rover to explore Mars in 2011?", "options": [
         "NASA",
         "ESA",